How Soon Is Now?

 "How Soon Is Now?" is a song by English rock band the Smiths, written by singer Morrissey and guitarist Johnny Marr.
 Originally a B-side of the 1984 single "William, It Was Really Nothing", "How Soon Is Now?" was subsequently featured on the compilation album Hatful of Hollow and on US, Canadian, Australian, and Warner UK editions of Meat Is Murder.
-Belatedly released as a single in the UK in 1985, it reached No. 24 on the UK Singles Chart.
+First released as a single in the US in 1984 by Sire Records and later in the UK by Rough Trade in January 1985, it reached No. 24 on the UK Singles Chart.
 When re-released in 1992, it reached No. 16.

 The 1973 book Popcorn Venus, written by Marjorie Rosen, and a favourite of Morrissey's, was the inspiration for the title of the track.

 In 2007, Marr said "How Soon Is Now?" is "possibly [the Smiths'] most enduring record.
 It's most people's favourite, I think."
 Despite its prominent place in the Smiths' repertoire, it is not generally considered to be representative of the band's style.
 Although a club favourite, it did not chart as well as expected.
 Most commentators put this down to the fact that the song had been out on vinyl in a number of forms before being released as a single in its own right.
 The original track runs for nearly seven minutes; the 7-inch single edit cut the length down to under four minutes.
 The complete version is generally used on compilations.

 A cover of the song by Love Spit Love was used in the soundtrack for the 1996 film The Craft and later appeared as the theme song of the television series Charmed for eight seasons.